sandstorm12/gstreamer_python/README.md

 5. Add "how to set gstreamer python for python plugins" to the main readme
 6. Add "how to build gst-python from source" to the main readme
 7. Refactor dot-graph examples, and maybe rename it
+8. Check requirements of each example and add requirements.txt

 ## Issues and future work